confusedmatrix/keele-scm-module-evaluation/README.md

-## Keele university SCM module evaluation application
+# Keele university SCM module evaluation application
-The application builds assets for a simple module evaluation (e.g. attainment histograms, student feedback histograms etc) and presents them as a HTML webpage.
+This application builds assets for a simple module evaluation (e.g. attainment histograms, student feedback histograms etc) and presents them as a HTML webpage.

 ## Dependencies
-This application runs in docker environment, therefore you only need a recent version of docker to run it.
+This application runs in a docker environment, therefore you only need a recent version of docker to run it.

 Download and install docker if you haven't already: https://store.docker.com/search?type=edition&offering=community